consensuslayer/goblinbook/src/dex/swaps.md

 Now you can run `nix develop` to activate the local environment and use `forge` and other tools.
 Verify the installation succeeded by running `forge init nexus`.

-Next we need to install the Union evm contracts.
+Next we need to install the Union EVM contracts.

 ```bash
 forge install OpenZeppelin/openzeppelin-contracts